sheldak/fair-division/README.md

 - The first line specifies restrictions on valuations as a space separated strings.
 Only `additive` is supported now.
 - The second line should contain 2 integers separated by a space.
 First one is the number of agents (n), and the second one is the number of items (m).
-- The next n lines contain m integers separated by spaces.
+- Each of the next n lines contain m integers separated by spaces.
 Each j-th number in (i+2)-th line represents i-th agent's valuation for j-th item.
 - Lines containing `#` symbol or with only whitespace characters are not considered during the parsing.